cWatch Website Security Protection

 Sophisticated Website Security Attacks

 Cyber attacks targeting websites have become more sophisticated.
 While, earlier cyber criminals used to target websites individually, nowadays the attack mode has become automated.
 The automated mode allows the attacker to identify vulnerable websites.
 They then analyze whether those sites could be exploited, and then attempt exploitation manually or through a semi-automated process.
 If it is successful, they penetrate the enterprise network and unleash their malicious activity.
-Depending on their intent and the type of website, they may either blatantly steal the data, or maintain a low-profile to steal data or perform malicious activity over a long period.
+Depending on their intent and the type of website, they may either blatantly steal the data, or maintain a low profile to steal data or perform malicious activity over a long period.

 Website Security Issues

 When your website handles personal information such as social security numbers and credentials, and financial information such as credit card details it must be kept more secure.
-Website security issues can occur in numerous ways:
+Website security issues can occur in a numerous ways:

 |Web Servers||Website Visitor Access|